Home School Program Pioneers in Texas

 - Discover domestic life with an introduction to the dog trot cabin and a fire-making demonstration.
 In addition, tour the outbuildings which were critical extensions of the home on an early stock farm.

 - Explore log cabin life through spinning and weaving demonstrations as well as hands-on activities such as hand ginning cotton and finger spinning.

 Additional rotations may include activities such as Native American sign language, chores or field work.

 Tickets are non-refundable.
 Parent / chaperone must accompany student throughout the entire program.
 Adults, please purchase only one ticket for each day attending.
 Student tickets must be purchased individually and separately for each program.
 All tickets include admission to the Park allowing program participants to visit other areas of the Park free of school programs.
 ADVANCE RESERVATIONS ARE REQUIRED.
-PLEASE CALL (281) 343-0218 X 220 TO MAKE RESERVATIONS if you have trouble booking or don’t see your preferred time below.
+Online Registration is closed.
+Please call (281) 343-0218 x220 to check availability.

 |9:30 am - 11:00 am|

 |12:00 pm - 1:30 pm|